 Renting a canoe at Moraine Lake

-Canoe rentals are available at the boathouse on the northeastern shore of Moraine Lake.
 The rental service is operated by Moraine Lake Lodge – guests of the lodge receive complimentary canoe rentals.

-- The canoe rental boathouse is usually open 9.30am-5pm from mid June to mid September (subject to change)
+- The canoe rental boathouse is usually open 9.30am-5pm from mid-June to mid-September (subject to change)

-- Moraine Lake canoe rental is $80/hour + tax (2020 prices)
+- Moraine Lake canoe rental is $140/hour + tax

 - Each canoe can accommodate two to three people.
 Paddles and safety gear are provided